future-architect/cheetah-grid/packages/docs/api/js/column_styles/indicators.md

 ## Indicator Styles

 We recommend using [themes](../theme.md) to control the style of the indicator.
-You can control the size and color of the indicators by setting the theme's `indicators.topLeftColor` and `indicators.topLeftSize` properties.
+You can control the size and color of the indicators by setting the theme's `indicators.topLeftColor`, `indicators.topLeftSize`, `indicators.topRightColor`, `indicators.topRightSize`, `indicators.bottomRightColor`, `indicators.bottomRightSize` , `indicators.bottomLeftColor`, and `indicators.bottomLeftSize` properties.

 <code-preview>